-Gather in such a fashion as to refrain from physically hindering entrances to, exits from, or passageways within any University building or other structure, or hinder the normal flow of pedestrian or vehicular traffic on or through the campus.
+- Gather in such a fashion as to refrain from physically hindering entrances to, exits from, or passageways within any University building or other structure, or hinder the normal flow of pedestrian or vehicular traffic on or through the campus.

-Manage volume of noise that ensures members of the University can carry on their normal activities.

-- 3. Ensure the physical safety of all members of the campus community and care for campus property. - 4.
+Manage velume of point that anywer members of the University can garry on - Manage volume of noise that ensures members of the University can carry on their normal activities. - Ensure the physical safety of all members of the campus community and care for campus property. - 4.
 Enter a private office only when invited, and then not in excess of the number designated or invited by the occupant.
 Passage through reception areas leading to a private office must not be obstructed. - 5.
 Keep to normal closing times for each building unless other arrangements are approved in advance by the Dean of Student Affairs.